-Donald Trump Jr.: provocateur, master preacher for father
+Donald Trump Jr.: A potent voice for father’s campaign

 The “2024” call from the audience at a San Antonio convention center room on Tuesday underscored the rising stardom of the president’s eldest son, who has become the swaggering embodiment of the “Make America Great Again” ethos.

-By far the presidential scion with the closest connection to conservative voters, Trump Jr. is already playing a key role in his father reelection effort, especially in strongly Republican districts.
+By far the presidential scion with the closest connection to conservative voters, Trump Jr. is already key in his father’s reelection effort, especially in deep red Republican districts.
 But where he was once under the scrutiny of special counsel Robert Mueller, now he is drawing criticism for seemingly hypocritical attacks on another son of a famous politician.

 And he doesn’t seem to care at all.